datawowio/k_sequencing_gem/README.md

 # Setting default token

-If you have only one token that use on your project, may be would like to config auto append or set token by default after calling APIs.
+If you have only one token that use on your project, you could config auto append or set token by default.
 This for Ruby On Rails project.

 `config/initializers/k_sequencing.rb`